arnauudG/unified-data-governance/docs/internal/DOCUMENTATION_AUDIT.md

 **Gap**: No CHANGELOG or release notes.

 **Recommendation:** Add **CHANGELOG.md** (e.g. Keep a Changelog style) and update it on releases.
-Even a single “Unreleased” and “2.1.0” section helps users and maintainers.
+Even a single "Unreleased" and "2.1.0" section helps users and maintainers.

 ### 3.6 LICENSE